hrodrick/game-dev-tools/CASCADE.md

 - The project uses **daisyUI** for component and UI styling.
 - File structure is the following:
 ```
+pages/
+├── (list of js files where js file is a route on the system (individual pages) where each route loads its specific page component, which should have its own folder in src/pages/)
 src/
 ├── components/
 │   ├── (list of reusable components across every page)